Researcher at the Centre for Research on Discretion and Paternalism

 Your profile: qualifications and personal qualities

-A Ph.D. in political science or in the social sciences (when clearly related to the project topic).
+A Ph.D. in political science, sociology, economics (other education when clearly related to the project topic may be considered).
 The applicant must have submitted his/her Ph.D’s thesis for assessment prior to the application deadline.
 It is a condition of employment that the Ph.D degree has been awarded at the start of employment.

 A demonstrated interest in engaging in independent research on topics related to the research project